Niko says proved reserves rise 160 percent

+* March quarter consol net loss 251.9 million rupees versus loss 436.5 million rupees year ago

-Canadian oil and natural gas producer Niko Resources Ltd (NKO.TO) said its proved reserves increased by 160 percent, and that a recent gas discovery in the D6 block off India's east coast could add significantly to future reserves.
+June 13 Canadian oil and natural gas producer Niko Resources Ltd said its proved reserves increased by 160 percent, and that a recent gas discovery in the D6 block off India's east coast could add significantly to future reserves.

 Niko shares rose as much as 13 percent in morning trading on the Toronto Stock Exchange on Thursday.